geudde/attic-chest/pages/04.season-3/15.meeting-36/06.supplication/docs.md

 <div class="author">Miss Flaxman</div>

-##### The humble Supplication of Timothy Couplet Esq<sup>re</sup>
+##### The Humble Supplication of Timothy Couplet Esq<sup>re</sup>

 From his Temple of the Winds

 January 1st 1811

 “Oh for a Muse of Fire!”
 Tim Couplet cries,
-Round his bleak Attic, while he turns his eyes:
+Round his bleak attic, while he turns his eyes:
 “A Muse of Fire!
-The very Idea warms,
+The very idea warms,
 It thaws my intellects, my soul it charms.
 Delightful thought, to view the sea-coal blaze
-Inspiring Poesy, like Phoebus rays!
+Inspiring poesy, like Phoebus rays!
-What tho the reeking Chimney blinds my Eyes
+What tho the reeking chimney blinds my eyes
 I’ll say it is the smoke of sacrifice!
 And if the *Victim* meet my ravish’d sight,
-Tho but a Cambrian Rabbit what delight!
+Tho but a Cambrian rabbit what delight!
-But if the favoring Gods should deign to treat
+But if the favoring gods should deign to treat
-Their famish’d Poet with a joint of Meat!
+Their famish’d poet with a joint of meat!
-While the kind Muse the Chimney taught to glow
+While the kind Muse the chimney taught to glow
-He’d be the happiest of Men below!
+He’d be the happiest of men below!
-(Above, he meant, for th’aspiring Climber,
+(Above, he meant, for th’aspiring climber,
-Had lived in Nubibus, since first a Rhymer)
+Had lived in Nubibus, since first a rhymer)
 The Muse of Fire!
 She who her store unlocks
-For the famed Author of the Tinder box!
+For the famed author of the Tinder Box!

-She, who in yon fair City ruled the roast,
+She, who in yon fair city ruled the roast,
 And help’d to celebrate a Northern *Toast!*”
-’Tis she! ye Gods, that could my song inspire
+’Tis she! ye gods, that could my song inspire
-If not Apollo’s, yet with Vulcan’s Fire.
+If not Apollo’s, yet with Vulcan’s fire.